GuyTeichman/RNAlysis/README.rst

 * Filtering of differential expression outupt files and read count matrices by counts, biotype, change direction, significance and more.
 * Normalization of read count matrices
-* Exploratory plots
+* Exploratory visualisation
 * GO, Tissue and Phenotype enrichment analysis
-* Enrichment analysis for custom feature characteristics
+* Enrichment analysis for custom attributes

 Dependencies
 ------------